kongware/scriptum/README.md

 Just like Typescript scriptum enables gradual typing in Javascript but with a radically different approach.
 While Typescript targets the object oriented aspects of Javascript, scriptum embraces its functional capabilities.

 Runtime type checking is expensive and only useful within the development stage.
 For this reason the type validator can be turned off in production to minimize a performance penalty.
-However, it is planned for version 2.0.0 to introduce a build step that completely erases the type validator syntax from the code base and thus avoiding a performance penalty altogether.
+However, it is planned for version 2.0.0 to introduce a build step that completely erases the type validator syntax from the code base and thus avoids a performance penalty altogether.

 ## Status